Elevated Brownies Recipe | Download for FREE!

 Table of Contents

 First things first, it’s no secret that marijuana and gun laws have a very rocky relationship.
-This is because, at the federal level, cannabis is considered an illegal controlled substance.
+This is because, under federal law, cannabis is considered an illegal controlled substance

-Thus, the government insists that cannabis consumers — even licensed MMJ cardholders — cannot enjoy the plant and own a gun.
+As a result, even licensed MMJ cardholders cannot enjoy the plant and own a gun.

 If you do consume cannabis while having a gun, the consequences can be quite serious.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has stated that anyone with any level of marijuana in their system is considered to be an ‘unlawful user’ and thus not eligible for gun ownership.